 The partner using money as a means of control or manipulation may also use the money to manipulate the other person’s behavior, such as by offering money in exchange for compliance or threatening to withdraw financial support if the other person does not comply.
 This behavior can lead to powerlessness, dependence, and resentment in the other person.
 It can also make it difficult for them to leave the relationship, as they may feel financially trapped or unable to support themselves without their partner’s assistance.

-Chronic lying or deceitfulness
+Chronic Lying or Deceitfulness

 Chronic lying or deceitfulness is a significant sign of an unhealthy relationship, where one partner may consistently deceive the other for personal gain or to avoid conflict.
 This behavior can be damaging to the other person in the relationship, leading to mistrust, frustration, and betrayal.